 Are you one of those “Need to Plan Ahead”- type of people?
 Then, you are in Great Company!!! ?

-I, personally, don’t like to get on the road for a full-day of activities without knowing that I’m fully prepared for ‘almost’ anything.
-I stress the word: Almost
+I, personally, don’t like to start a road trip or plan a full-day of activities without knowing that I’m fully prepared for ‘almost’ anything.

 List #1: Items for the Car/First Aid Kit

 Road Trip Tip #2: